 A third physician also has spoken with the F.B.I. about his 2006 dialog with Ethicon, the Johnson & Johnson unit that sold power morcellators.
 Ethicon was warned back then about the risk that power morcellators could disseminate cells from undetected cancer throughout the body.
 Yet Johnson & Johnson waited to withdraw thedangerous medical device from the market until July 2014.
 In its defense, Johnson & Johnson claims that it altered morcellator instructions in response to the doctor’s concerns.
 The risk for women undergoing procedures with the device, however, continued.

 We understand that injuries caused by power morcellators are personal and they’re sensitive.
 That’s why we’ve assembled a legal team, most of whom are women, to provide our morcellator clients with compassionate and aggressive representation throughout the entire course of litigation.
-To learn more about Waters Kraus & Paul, or to have one of our attorneys review your potential morcellator case, contact us by email or call our morcellator lawyers, like Kyla Cole in our Texas office, at800.226.9880.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our attorneys review your potential morcellator case, contact us by email or call our morcellator lawyers, like Kyla Cole in our Texas office, at800.226.9880.